rustamlatypov/cpu-matrix-multiplication/README.md

 Working with doubles and SIMD requires 32-byte memory alignment and a vector framework.
 These are provided in ``vector.h`` with type ``double4_t`` holding 4 doubles, 8 bytes each.
 Multicore processing is handled by OpenMP.

 Let A and B be of type ``double*`` representing matrices as a row wise array.
-The goal is to produce matrix A x B = C. As preprocessing, A and the transpose of B are transformed into a type ``double4_t*`` representation with vertical vectors and 0 valued vertical padding.
-Although the vectors run vertically, the memory layout is such that is goes through the *rows* of the vertical vectors, from top to bottom and from left to right.
+The goal is to produce matrix A x B = C. As preprocessing, B is transformed into a type ``double4_t*`` representation with horizontal vectors and 0 valued horizontal padding.
+Although the vectors run horizontally, the memory layout is such that is goes through the *columns* of the horizontal vectors, from top to bottom and from left to right.

 This memory layout enables the efficient use of the outer product.
-The first vector row of A and the first vector row of B can be used to accumulate a 4x4=16 sized block with repeated outer products.
-This block can then by assigned to be the left top corner of matrix C. Similarly, any 16 sized block of C can be calculated by scanning the correct rows of A and B.
+Using the first four rows of A and the first column of horizontal vectors of B, a 4x4=16 sized block of C can be accumulated using the outer product.
+This block can then be copied to the the left top corner of C. Similarly, any 16 sized block of C can be computed by scanning the correct rows of A and the correct column of horizontal vectors of B.

-Following the same logic, even a 8x8=64 and 12x12=144 sized blocks can be used.
-The block size controls the tradoff between register/L1/L2/L3 reuse and a 8x8=64 sized block is optimal for this setup.
+Following the same logic, even 8x8=64 or 12x12=144 sized blocks can be used.
+The block size controls the tradoff between register/L1/L2/L3 reuse.
+Experimentation showed that a 64 sized block is optimal for this platform.

+On top of this, 2x2 tiling is used to further optimize memory reuse in the large memory caches.
+So instead of computing 64 sized blocks, superblocks of 4x64 blocks are computed.

-Both padding and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.
+Both transformation of B and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.